Scholarships & Awards: Stevenson Instrumental Music Program

 Utica Community Schools - 2020 Louis Gonda Scholarship Information

-- Auditions will take place at date to be determined in early 2020.
+- Auditions will take place on Wednesday, February 12th, 2020 beginning at 3 PM at Stevenson High School.
 First come, first served

 - There will be an audition fee, payable at the audition (amount to be announced)